jeffomatic/shavaluator-js/README.md

 ### eval(scriptName, params..., [callback])

-Executes the script loaded with the name `scriptName`.
+Executes the script named `scriptName`.
 Script parameters can be passed in three different ways.
 See [Executing scripts](#executing-scripts) for usage examples.

 The optional `callback` parameter is standard asynchronous callback, taking two arguments: